5GSEC/OAI-5G-Docker/O-RAN SC RIC Deployment Guide.md

 For onboarding `hw-python` make sure that `dms_cli` and helm3 is installed.
 One can follow [documentation](https://docs.o-ran-sc.org/projects/o-ran-sc-it-dep/en/latest/installation-guides.html#ric-applications) to configure `dms_cli`.

-Once `dms_cli` is availabe we can proceed to onboarding proceure.
+Once `dms_cli` is available we can proceed to onboarding process.

 Check if `dms_cli` working fine: